Sod Webworms are Active in Pinellas County and Causing Damage to St Augustine Grass Lawns

 Sod Webworm Biology

 The sod webworm is the larva of those little tan moths that flit about the lawn when disturbed as you walk in the lawn.
 The moths are a nuisance but harmless and there is no effective control for the moth.
-The adult moths lay eggs in the lawn with the best chance for survival of eggs and larvae - concentrating eggs in prime areas of the lawn.
+The adult moths lay eggs in the lawn with the best chance of survival of eggs and larvae - concentrating eggs in prime lawn areas.

 Most Active May - October